 According to a popular story, the town's priest was concerned that people would rather go to bed than attend the midnight mass.
 Thus, he enlisted local children to make noise in the streets and hoped that such conditions would bring parishioners to the church.
-That's how the beautiful tradition was born here.
-Come to witness it in the evening on December 24th.
+That's how Las Parrandas de Remedios Christmas Festival was born here.
+Come witness this beautiful tradition on the night of December 24.

 On Christmas Eve, Cubans eat special dishes for dinner.
 These include roasted pig, black beans, white rice, yuca con mojo (special marinade with garlic, onions, and sour oranges) and Cuban bread.